mohamed-m-ali/resume.md-1/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 Senior software developer.
 Developing web applications using ASP.NET, PHP and Python since 2005.
 Developing NLP Machine Learning applications since 2015.
-Developing Systems Integration projects using Biztalk, JitterBit and Microsoft SSIS since 2018.
+Developing Systems Integration solutions using Biztalk, JitterBit and Microsoft SSIS since 2018.

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
 ### <span>Senior Machine Learning Engineer, Mawdoo3.com (Part Time)</span> <span>November 2019 - Present</span>
-- Develop a Arabic-Dialect Identification model that ranked the first in Madar workshop
+- Develop Arabic-Dialect Identification models
-- Develop co-reference resolution model
+- Develop Co-Reference Resolution model
-- Develop an Intent Clustering model for Arabic text
+- Develop an Intent Clustering and Calssification models for Arabic text
 - Participate in developing a Personal Assistant application to be used by Banking and Telecom customers
 - Develop and maintain Inverse Text Normalization models
+- Develop and maitain Arabic-based Named Entity Recognition (NER) models
 - Build Machine Learning deployment pipelines
 ### <span>Senior Systems Integration Developer, American University in Cairo</span> <span>August 2018 - Present</span>